-On Thursday, the Tri-State Matches took place with the low seven players from the Endicott Cup plus one alternate competing in two simultaneous matches against competitors from the other two associations.
+After the first two days, low seven players from the Endicott Cup plus one alternate will compete in two simultaneous matches against competitors from the other two associations.
 One (1) point is awarded for every hole won, ½ point for every hole halved and zero (0) points for any hole lost.
 The remaining players compete in the Eaton Cup (Net) Tri-State Matches.

 In 1926, the first Endicott Cup tournament was held at Hartford Golf Club (CT) as a 36-hole stroke play competition between members of the Connecticut and Massachusetts Women’s Golf Associations.
 The Endicott Cup was presented by Priscilla Maxwell Endicott as the winner of the competition.
 The plan was that the first person to win the trophy three times would retire the cup.

 Edith Baker won the Cup in 1926 and 1928 and requested that the trophy be perpetual, with the winner keeping it in her possession for the year.
 In 1929, Massachusetts (whose membership included Rhode Island) and Connecticut played the Kittredge Cup as the third day match play competition for the nine low gross players from each team.
 In 1930, Rhode Island joined as a third team and the Kittredge Cup was retired and replaced with the Tri-State Trophy.

 Today, Endicott Cup competitors play two rounds of stroke play over the first two days.
 The seven low gross and seven low net players (plus an alternate from each state for the gross and net teams) compete in the Tri-State Matches (Gross) and the Eaton Cup (Net) on the third and final day.